data-manavpatil/PlayPy/README.md

-# Python Playground: Exploring the Language Landscape
+# PlayPy

-Welcome to my Python playground, where I showcase a variety of projects demonstrating the versatility and power of the Python programming language.
+Welcome to **PlayPy**, where I showcase a variety of projects demonstrating the versatility and power of the Python programming language.
 Explore this repository to witness my proficiency in web development, automation, data analysis, machine learning, and more.

 ## Overview